MultiSimOLab/Adv_Mater_Ultra_Soft_Magnet/README.md

 **Implementation**

-All numerical experiments were conducted in the Julia programming language, utilizing the [Gridap](https://gridap.github.io/Gridap.jl/stable/)framework for the numerical approximation of partial differential equations (PDEs), and the [HyperFEM](https://github.com/MultiSimOLab/HyperFEM) package for modeling nonlinear physical phenomena in multifunctional materials.
+All numerical experiments were conducted in the Julia programming language, utilizing the [Gridap](https://gridap.github.io/Gridap.jl/stable/) framework for the numerical approximation of partial differential equations (PDEs), and the [HyperFEM](https://github.com/MultiSimOLab/HyperFEM) package for modeling nonlinear physical phenomena in multifunctional materials.
 Key features of the framework include:

 - A modular architecture for constitutive modeling, numerical solvers, and data analysis